Tout/tout_fe_interview/README.md

 # Tout Frontend Interview Project

 This is an open book take home test.
 There are no *right* or *wrong* answers.
 The goal is to get an understanding of how you solve the problem.
 Creativity is encouraged.
+We recommend focusing on your strengths and showing off your skills.

-This project has a base Webpack setup with Mocha and ESLint.
-Using this setup is not required as long as we can `git clone` and run the project.
+Use any libraries or tools you want.
+Modify and change any file in this project to fit your needs.
+To help you get started, the project is a blank page built with Webpack and Babel.
+Mocha and ESLint are available for testing.

 ## Task
 > I need a page with six timers on it.
 The user should be able to see all six timers and the remaining time for each.
 Once a timer reaches zero, the user can click to restart the timer.